RajneeshTraining/istioLabs-PaymentsMeshDemo/Tutorial/Labs/Troubleshooting/Client Sent an HTTP Request to an HTTPS Server/istio-gateway-tls-troubleshooting.md

 ## Closing thought

 *"Client sent an HTTP request to an HTTPS server"* can come from either end of the request path — a misconfigured `Gateway` listener, or a `VirtualService` forwarding plaintext to a TLS-only backend with no TLS origination configured.
-All three fixes above are technically correct; what separates a good answer from a great one — on the exam and in production — is picking the one with the smallest, safest footprint for the constraint you're actually given.
-Default to the `DestinationRule` fix unless the scenario explicitly calls for end-to-end encryption or a backend redesign.
+All three fixes above are technically correct; what separates a good answer from a great one is reading the specific constraint the scenario hands you.
+A backend with **only** a 443 port and no plaintext alternative is Istio's textbook signal for `PASSTHROUGH` — know that pattern cold for the exam.
+Save the `DestinationRule` fix for when you need the smallest possible diff to a live system, and the full backend redesign for when you're actually rearchitecting the service to be mesh-native.